orbitalwitness/devops-test/README.md

 ## Background

-Orbital Witness is a building a service-oriented architecture.
+Orbital Witness is a building a document ordering and processing system using software-oriented architecture principles.

 As a DevOps engineer, you are tasked with improving the engineering efficiency by producing automation tools that provision services in an efficient, predictable and reproducible way.